sociomantic-tsunami/nessie-ui/src/Row/README.md

 ## Component Description

-The Row is specialized version of the Grid component whose `hasWrap` prop is always `false`.
-It is provided for convenience and accepts the same props as the Grid component (except `hasWrap`).
+The Row component is part of the Nessie layout system.
+Row is a flex container that is laying it's items in horizontal (row) direction.

-For further details see Grid.
+For full details about Grids and the Nessie layout system, see the Grid component.